Celebrating Cultural Diversity

 Our Multicultural Festival 2024

-Our Multicultural Festival 2024 kicked off Cultural Diversity Week at Mornington Park Pavilion with a vibrant celebration of culture from across the Peninsula.
+Our Multicultural Festival 2024 kicked off Harmony Week / Cultural Diversity Week at Mornington Park Pavilion with a vibrant celebration of culture from across the Peninsula.
 On the blissful sunny day of 16 March, 386 community members took part in interactive activities, captivating performances and diverse cultural displays.
 They also engaged with a pop-up multicultural library and enjoyed culinary delights, coffee and gelato.

 Bolly Dazzlers, Manaaki & Māori Kappa Hakka, Senes Flamenco & Spanish Guitar, Ravanica Serbian Dance Group & Sri Lankan Dance had the crowd participating in new dance moves and exploring culture through movement.
 DRUMBEATS took to the stage and workshopped beats and rhythm.